Arkansas Highway 336

 Highway 336 (AR 336, Ark.
 336, and Hwy.
 336) is a designation for two east–west state highways in the Arkansas Ozarks.
 Both are low traffic, two-lane, highways near Greers Ferry Lake.
-The first segment of Highway 336, also around Greers Ferry Lake, was created in 1965 but returned to local maintenance in 2013.
 The longer segment was created in 1966, with the Higden segment created in 1972.
 Both current segments are maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

 The ArDOT maintains Highway 336 like all other parts of the state highway system.
-As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
+As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2018, estimates were 850 vehicles per day (VPD) near Culpepper and 460 VPD near the western terminus.
 As of 2018, estimates in Higden were 260 VPD.
 Highways under 400 VPD are classified as very low volume local road by the American Association of State Highway and Transportation Officials (AASHTO).

 No segment of Highway 336 is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.